growr-xyz/growr-ssfi-agent-app/README.md

-## Peseta Web Application
+## Growr SSFI Agent Web Application

 (c) 2021-2022.
-Originally developed by the Growr On-chain team during the Bitcoin Bankathon in 2021 and further developed by Growr dev team.
+Originally developed by the Growr On-chain team during the Bitcoin Bankathon in 2021 as Peseta, and further developed by Growr dev team during Hack to the Future 4 in 2022.

 ## Getting Started